cylc/cylc-doc/src/tutorial/runtime/configuration-consolidation/parameters.rst

 .. hint::

-   Remember that Cylc automatically inserts an underscore between the task and the parameter, e.g. the following lines are equivalent:
+   Remember that by default Cylc automatically inserts an underscore between the task and the parameter, e.g. the following lines are equivalent:

    .. code-block:: cylc-graph